ome/bioformats/docs/sphinx/users/visbio/index.rst

 Upgrading
 ---------

-It should be possible to use a :downloads:`newer version of Bio-Formats <>` by overwriting the old **bio-formats.jar** and optional libraries within the VisBio distribution.
+It should be possible to use a `newer version of Bio-Formats <https://www.openmicroscopy.org/bio-formats/downloads/>`_ by overwriting the old **bio-formats.jar** and optional libraries within the VisBio distribution.
 For Mac OS X, you'll have to control click the VisBio program icon, choose "Show Package Contents" and navigate into